 See: Traditional bedroom ideas – classic ways to combine tradition, luxury and comfort

-The smallest traditional bathroom can still be grand.
+Grand traditional bathroom ideas can still work beautifully in small spaces.
 Accentuate the height of the room by pairing marble-effect tiles with a statement monochromatic wallpaper, like Zoffany’s Richmond Park design which evokes the beauty of nature.
 Add to the luxe look with metallic accents such as C.P.
 Hart’s bespoke heated towel rail and Samuel Heath Style Moderne Flow taps in Urban Brass which pop against the white.

 This feature was created by H&G's sister brand, Period Living magazine